Samiya Bashir: Career

 After Berkeley, Bashir wrote and performed poetry in the Bay Area.
 In 1995, Bashir helped found The Black Girl Collective with other black lesbian and bisexual artists.
 In 1996, Bashir took the winnings from an SF Guardian Poetry Award and moved east.
 She briefly taught at Hot Springs High School in Arkansas before moving to New York City in 1997.

 Bashir worked as an editor and writer for various publications such as Ms. Magazine, Black Issues Book Review, and Curve.
 During that period, Bashir published poetry, articles, essays and editorials in publications such as Poetry, Callaloo, Essence Magazine, the San Francisco Bay Guardian, Vibe, Seventeen, XXL, the American Journal of Public Health, and The Encyclopedia Project.

 In 1999, she published her first chapbook, Wearing Shorts on the First Day of Spring.
 Her second chapbook American Visa was published in 2001.
 In 2002 Bashir became a founding organizer of Fire & Ink, a writers festival for LGBT writers of African descent.
 In addition, Bashir is an alumni fellow of Cave Canem, and has served on numerous boards of directors including the National Black Justice Coalition and NY Black Pride.

 Bashir co-edited Role Call: A Generational Anthology of Social and Political Black Art & Literature (2002) with Tony Medina and Quraysh Ali Lansana.
 She wrote "June Jordan: A critical biography" which was included in Greenwood Press' Contemporary American Women Poets: An A-to-Z Guide (2003).

 She published her debut poetry collection, Where the Apple Falls, in 2005.
 This collection focused on womanhood, and the intersection of femininity, sexuality, seasons and the cycle of life and death.
 In 2006, she published her third chapbook, Teasing Crow & Other Haiku.

 Bashir's second full-length poetry collection Gospel was published in 2009.
 The sequence of Gospel was based on Ghanaian call and response sequences in music, and the poems were inspired by Norse mythology and traditional gospel music.
 Both Where the Apple Falls and Gospel were nominated for Lambda Literary Awards.

 From 2011 to 2012, Bashir was a lecturer at the University of Michigan.
-In 2012, she began teaching Creative Writing at Reed College in Portland, Oregon, where she is Associate Professor of Creative Writing.
+In 2012, she began teaching Creative Writing at Reed College in Portland, Oregon, where she is associate professor of Creative Writing.
 For the month of June 2019, Bashir was Poem-a-Day Guest Editor for the Academy of American Poets.
-In September 2022 Bashir was named executive director of Lambda Literary, an LGBTQ writers organization.
+Bashir served as the executive director of Lambda Literary, an LGBTQ writers organization, from September 2022 to November 2023.